pandamanish/Serverless_Architecture/Q15/README.md

 # Steps
 1. Created a New Lambda Function
-Navigate to the AWS Lambda Console:
+Navigated to the AWS Lambda Console:

 Open the AWS Lambda dashboard.

-Create a New Lambda Function:
+Created a New Lambda Function:
 Clicked on Create Function.
 Choose Author from scratch.
-Enter a function name (manishs3lambda).
+Entered a function name (manishs3lambda).
-Select Python 3.12 as the runtime.
+Selected Python 3.12 as the runtime.
 Under Permissions, choosen existing role with basic Lambda permissions.
 Click Create function.